Discovering Conservation Laws using Optimal Transport and Manifold Learning: Heuristic Score for a Minimal Diffusion Maps Embedding

 \subsection{Choosing a Score Cutoff}

 To use the heuristic score to identify the number of conserved quantities and construct a minimal embedding, we require a score cutoff to separate relevant components that we keep in our embedding from irrelevant components that we discard.
-To choose this cutoff, we sweep cutoff values in the interval $[0, 1]$, compute the embedding size (i.e.\ the number of relevant components) based on the chosen cutoff, and then examine the result to identify a robust value for the cutoff (Fig.\ \ref{fig:cutoff}).
+To choose this cutoff, we sweep cutoff values in the interval $[0, 1]$, compute the embedding size (i.e.\ the number of relevant components) based on the chosen cutoff, and then examine the result to identify a robust value for the cutoff (Fig.~\ref{fig:cutoff}).
 Specifically, we look for wide plateaus in the embedding size that indicate robustness to the value of the cutoff and find that a cutoff of 0.6 works well in all of our experiments.
+In practice, we would treat a cutoff of 0.6 as a good starting point but recommend analyzing a range of cutoff values to find a robust choice of cutoff, as illustrated in Fig.~\ref{fig:cutoff}.